 - Skagen Hybrid.
 A smart alternative to the ubiquitous Fitbit or Apple Watch, Skagen’s Signatur Connected hybrid smart watch tracks basic activities automatically and synchronizes with your smartphone. skagen.com

 - 7 Cups is an on-demand emotional health and wellbeing service.
 Anyone who wants to talk about whatever is on their mind can quickly reach out to a trained, compassionate listener through the 7 Cups global network.
 It has hundreds of listeners who come from all walks of life and have diverse experiences.
 7cups.com or via the App Store

 - Spire claims to be “the world’s only breath and activity tracker proven to decrease stress and increase productivity”.
 It measures your breathing patterns to determine your state of mind and help achieve calm. spire.io

-- Pacifica says it is the “number one app to help deal with stress, anxiety and depression alongside a supportive community” and is based on cognitive behavioural therapy and mindfulness meditation.
+- Pacifica says it is the “number one app to help deal with stress, anxiety, and depression alongside a supportive community” and is based on cognitive behavioral therapy and mindfulness meditation.
 Thinkpacifica.com or via the App Store

 - Muse is a brain-sensing headband that helps you get the most out of meditation practice.
 Put on the headset and complete breathing exercises to the sound of waves (neutral), storms (bad) and tweeting birds (good), each indicating how focused you are. choosemuse.com

-- Life Analytics is a handy app that “visualises your daily life” and automatically analyses how you spend your time, based on location data.
-It uses graphs arranged by categories for home, work and leisure.
+- Life Analytics is a handy app that “visualizes your daily life” and automatically analyses how you spend your time, based on location data.
+It uses graphs arranged by categories for home, work, and leisure.
 Because most people’s actions are linked with locations like where they work, live and shop, this app analyses your daily life based on that location data.
 Available via the App Store

 This article is from the latest ‘Well Working’ edition of the Odgers Berndtson magazine, OBSERVE.